 For more information on FERPA at Robert Morris University, visit here.

-The Dean of Students office will contact the parent/guardian when deemed appropriate.
-Documentation of the parental/guardian notification will be included in the student's educational record.
-The Dean of Students office may use discretion regarding parental/guardian notification in those incidents where it is determined that extenuating circumstances exist.
+The Dean of Students office will contact the parent/guardian when deemed appropriate, and in compliance with FERPA.
+Documentation of any parental/guardian notification will be included in the student's educational record.

 - Student Conduct Frequently Asked Questions

 I received an e-mail stating I need to schedule a meeting about a possible violation of the Code of Student Conduct - what do I do now?

 You have three (3) days to respond to the e-mail message.
 Incidents will not be discussed over e-mail.
 Even if you believe you have not violated the Code of Student Conduct, it is still important that you schedule a meeting to provide any information helpful in resolving your incident.